 The Advisory team has created a Performing Public Health Advisory Brief, which offers basic suggestions for safe practices, as well as appendices on infection control recommendations, finding reliable information and links to articles and studies for artists and communities effected by COVID-19.

-The efforts include contributions to the COVID-19 Arts Response Repository, helping to chronicle the “performance” of public health through the arts during the time of the pandemic.
+The efforts include contributions to the Arts + Public Health Response Repository, helping to chronicle the “performance” of public health through the arts during the time of the pandemic.

 Within these efforts, Remote Cultures emerge in response to the lack of human contact that a pandemic imposes.
 In this context, Remote Cultures are the artworks, gatherings, adaptations and connections we create when health measures dictate social distance.
 They are how we maintain closeness, creativity, expression when the space between us is dictated by a virus or a law, or mediated by a screen or mask.
 Visit this page for a curated focus on the arts’ adaptive power in the context of a pandemic created by this team.